JohnReeves/sappho-elegance-in-computing-sciences/readme.md

 * foreground yourself .
 * critical review of the literature .
 * pilot study / conext of women & children & academic research .
+* build an academic relationship with the university .

+# academic records

+* meeting agenda & notes .
+* progress reports .
+* academic writing for review .
+* blog journalling for public consumption .
+* record keeping for portfolio management .